-Should your child lose an item of clothing please check the lost property box in the corridor outside the PE store.
+Should your child lose an item of clothing please check the lost property box in the school office.
 We will make every effort to help locate lost items.
 However, we cannot emphasise enough the importance of having all items clearly labelled with the child's name.